-- Participation on the OWL Brightspace course site.
-Weekly forums will be posted on the course site OWL Brightspace.
+- Participation using course OWL site "Forums": Weekly forums will be posted on the course site OWL.
 Each week students are expected to interact with the course content and with each other by posting questions/responding to existing questions on OWL "Forums".
 Minimum expectation regarding this participation activity is at least one posting per week.
-Group discussion using "Forums" regarding course material and topics covered in lectures is permitted. - Assignments: students are encouraged to ask their questions or provide hints to solve given problems using the forums on OWL Brightspace, or in tutorials.
-Students are not allowed to copy assignments, which will be considered plagiarism. - Design Project: Students will be divided into groups (4-5 members per group).
+Group discussion using "Forums" regarding course material and topics covered in lectures is permitted. - Assignments: students are encouraged to ask their questions or provide hints to solve given problems using the forums on OWL, or in tutorials.
+Students are not allowed to copy assignments, which will be considered plagiarism. - Project: Students will be divided into groups (2-3 members per group).
 Collaboration between only group members is permitted.
+A single annotated bibliography and summary sheet is required from each group, along with a group presentation.